kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     1. List of `topic` values the `Consumer` subscribes to (not set by default, optional; either `topics` or `topicsPattern` must be specified)
     2.  `topic` pattern the `Consumer` subscribes to (not set by default, optional; either `topics` or `topicsPattern` must be specified)
     3. List of partitions used only for consumer name construction when `group.id`, `topics`, and `topicsPattern` are not specified; partition assignment is controlled by the `assign` container (not set by default, optional)
+        If specified, consumer will read only from specified partitions.
+Example: `["0", "1", "2"]`.
-    4. Whether to process empty batches when the signature accepts `ConsumerRecords` (default: `false`)
+    4. Whether to process empty batches when the signature accepts `ConsumerRecords` (default: `false`) If `false` and `ConsumerRecords` is empty (no messages), consumer method will not be called.
+        If `true`, method will be called with empty `ConsumerRecords` (useful for periodic checks).
     5. Initial read position for the `assign` strategy when `group.id` is not specified (default: `latest`).
 Valid values:
         1. `earliest` - earliest available `offset`
         2. `latest` - latest available `offset`
         3. string in `Duration` format, for example `5m`, - shift back by the specified duration
+           Format: number + unit (ms, s, m, h, d).
+Examples: `5m` = 5 minutes ago, `1h` = 1 hour ago.
     6. Maximum time to wait for messages from a `topic` within one `poll()` call (default: `5s`)
     7. Initial delay between unexpected processing errors; with repeated errors the delay increases up to `60s` (default: `15s`)
+        If consumer throws unexpected exception (not `KafkaSkipRecordException`), Kora will restart consumer with `backoffTimeout` delay to prevent cyclic errors.
     8. Partition list refresh period for the `assign` strategy (default: `1m`)
     9. Number of threads the consumer starts on; if set to `0`, the consumer is not started (default: `1`)
     10. Time to wait for processing before stopping the consumer during [graceful shutdown](container.md#graceful-shutdown) (default: `30s`)